-The ATIRs of the years 2007-09, 2009-10, 2010-11, 2011-12, 2012-13 and 2013-14 were placed in the State Legislature.
-However, the State Government had not amended the Sikkim Panchayat Act to provide mechanism for discussion of ATIR in the Legislative Assembly.
-Neither the Public Accounts Committee discussed the ATIRs nor a separate committee of State Legislature was constituted to discuss the same as recommended by the Second Administrative Reform Commission.
+The ATIRs for the years 2007-09, 2009-10, 2010-11, 2011-12, 2012-13, 2013-14 and 2014-15 were placed in the State Legislature.
+However, the State Government had not amended the Sikkim Panchayat Act to provide mechanism for discussion of ATIRs in the Legislative Assembly.
+Neither the Public Accounts Committee (PAC) discussed the ATIRs nor a separate Committee of State Legislature was constituted to discuss the same as recommended by Second Administrative Reforms Commission.